nhsengland/data-viz-community-of-practice/docs/dashboard_design/cards.md

 ## Multiple element cards (such as filters and KPIs)
 The easiest way is to use and create cards is to start with the <a href="../../dashboard_design/download_templates">empty templates</a> and use the existing cards.
-Copy, paste and adjust if required
+Copy, paste and adjust if required.

 ???+ tip "Multiple element cards (such as filters and KPIs)"
     - [x] The card should be a white container with 16px inner padding